Images Depict Mature Plants

 Thunderstruck Lavender Blast Crape Myrtles make for a striking display in any landscaping design.
 Lush lavender flower clusters grow all along branches with leaves as dark as a stormy night, creating lots of visual interest.
 They also grow very fast!
 Deer and disease resistant, a Lavender Blast Crape Myrtle Tree is a great tree to add a unique look anywhere you want to draw the eye.
 Pair with the Rumblin Red Crape Myrtle for matching foliage and complimentary flower color.

-How to Care for Thunderstruck Lavender Blast Crape Myrtle Trees
+How to Care for Crape Myrtle Thunderstruck Lavender Blast

 When purchasing your new Thunderstruck Lavender Blast Crape Myrtle Tree, be sure to read all the recommended care instructions so that your tree thrives in its new home.